Spectral action in Betti Geometric Langlands: Microlocal geometry

-We will deduce this by passing to a Grassmannian uniformization.
-Since the uniformization holds only for semisimple groups, we first reduce the general reductive case to the semisimple case.
-Let $G^{\ad}$ be the adjoint quotient of $G$, with maximal torus $T^{\ad}=T/ZG$, and let $\ov\l\in \L^{+}_{T^{\ad}}$ be the image of $\l$.
+By the discussion in \S\ref{sss:du}, the uniformization map $u$, and hence $r$, are submersions in the sense that they induce injective maps on cotangent spaces.
+However, $u$ and $r$ are guaranteed to be surjective only when $G$ is semisimple.
+Therefore when $G$ is semisimple, \eqref{r phi pm} implies \eqref{phi pm}.
+The case of a reductive $G$ can be reduced to the semisimple case as follows.
+Let $G^{\ad}$ be the adjoint quotient of $G$, with maximal torus $T^{\ad}=T/Z(G)$, and let $\ov\l\in \L^{+}_{T^{\ad}}$ be the image of $\l$.
 Then we have the Hecke correspondence

 Since $\phi_{\pm}$ is nilpotent, it lies in $H^{0}(X, \frg^{\ad,*}_{\cE_{\pm}}\otimes\om_{X})\subset H^{0}(X, \frg^{*}_{\cE_{\pm}}\otimes\om_{X})$.
 For $\nu: \Hecke^{\l}=\Hecke^{\l}_{G}(X)\to \Hecke^{\ov\l}_{G^{\ad}}(X)$ the natural map, we have